maclir/function-logger/README.md

 	...

-	logger.Log(logging.Entry{
-		Payload:  "This is a log",
+	logger.Log(logging.Info, "This is a log")
-		Severity: logging.Info,
-	})

 	...
 }